shawn-mcgee/shawn-mcgee/README.md

 > I am a technically-minded, family-oriented self-starter with an innate ability to master new skills quickly and I especially enjoy designing solutions to novel challenges.

-When I am not putting out 🔥 at home or at work, I am working on:
+When I am not putting out 🔥fires🔥 at home or at work, I am working on:

 - [Jasper](https://github.com/shawn-mcgee/jasper): A Java game engine for Desktop
 - [AlchemyVTT](https://github.com/alchemyvtt/alchemyvtt): A Virtual Table Top for *the modern era*